CLARITY THROUGH TRANSPARENCY

 The business and affairs of the Cooperative shall be managed by a Board of seven (7) Directors.
 The Board shall exercise all of the powers of the Cooperative except such as are by Applicable Law, the Cooperative's Articles of Incorporation or these Bylaws conferred upon or reserved to the members.

-To be eligible to become or remain a director of the Cooperative, a person: (i) must be of at least legal age required in Texas to contract and conduct business; (ii) must have been a Cooperative Member in good standing for the previous twelve months; (iii) cannot be a close relative of an incumbent director, an employee, or a close relative of an employee of the Cooperative; (iv) must be receiving Cooperative Services at his primary residence located within the district he does or would represent; (v) while a director and during the three (3) years immediately prior to becoming a director cannot be employed by, control, serve as a director or officer of, or be financially interested in a competing enterprise, or a business selling electric energy, broadband related services, or supplies to the Cooperative; (vi) cannot hold an elected public office in connection with which a salary is paid, unless in the board’s determination such salary is de minimus; (vii) cannot previously have been convicted of or have plead guilty to (a) a felony or (b) a misdemeanor involving moral turpitude; and (viii) while a director, miss no more than three (3) consecutive regular meetings, except when such a failure to attend may be excused upon a showing of good cause as determined by the Board.
-For purposes of these bylaws, to be "financially interested" in an enterprise or business which is publicly traded, such interest must be ownership of more than 1% of the business or enterprise.
+To be eligible to become or remain a director of the Cooperative, a Person; (i) must have the capacity to enter legally binding contracts and must be of at least legal age required in Texas to contract and conduct business; (ii) must not have been previously removed or disqualified as a director of the Cooperative; (iii) must have been a natural person Cooperative Member in good standing for the previous twelve months, and while a director must be a natural person Cooperative Member in good standing; (iv) cannot be a close relative of an incumbent director, an employee, or a close relative of an employee of the Cooperative; (v) must be receiving Electric Service(s) at his or her primary residence located within the district he or she does or would represent; (vi) while a director and during the three (3) years immediately prior to becoming a director cannot be employed by, control, serve as a director or officer of, or be financially interested in a competing enterprise, or a business selling electric energy, broadband related services, or supplies to the Cooperative; (vii) cannot hold an elected public office in connection with which a salary is paid, unless in the Board's determination such salary is de minimus; (viii) cannot be or have been convicted of or plea or have plead guilty to (a) a felony or (b) a misdemeanor involving moral turpitude; (ix) while a director, can miss no more than two (2) regular meetings during twelve (12) month rolling period, except when such a failure to attend may be excused upon a showing of good cause as determined by the Board; (x) except as otherwise provided by the Board for good cause as determined by the Board, must receive a Credentialed Cooperative Director designation.
+Director's Certificate, or similar designation or certification from the National Rural Electric Cooperative Association within thirty six (36) months of becoming a director; and (xi) while a director must be in compliance with these Bylaws and all Board policies.
+For purposes of these bylaws, "12 month rolling period" means any consecutive 12 month period of time, and to be "financially interested" in an enterprise or business which is publicly traded, such interest must be ownership of more than 1% of the business or enterprise.
 No employee will be eligible to serve as a director of the Cooperative for a period of five (5) years after termination of employment with the Cooperative.
 Nothing in this Section 4.02 shall, or shall be construed to, affect in any manner whatsoever the validity of any action taken at any meeting of the Board.

 As used in these Bylaws, the term "close relative" shall be defined as an individual who (a) through blood, law, or marriage is a husband, wife, son, daughter, father, mother, brother, sister, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandfather, grandmother, aunt or uncle of the principal or (b) resides in the same residence (collectively "close relative").
 The term is intended to be broadly construed to include adoption and step and half relationships.